The Areas of Your Product That Do — And Don’t — Work for Foam

 • Talk to several experts.
 Reach out to various suppliers and experts to learn about the benefits and drawbacks of certain processes.
 Once you know how your product should be made, you can determine whether PopFoam’s quality and process will best fit your needs.

 • Do your own research.
-We have a variety of articles on our blog on the benefits of EVA foam.
+We have a variety of articles on our blog about developing a product and the benefits of EVA foam.
 Our whitepaper provides a more detailed guide on how PopFoam can enhance product performance.
 Finally, our design guide, “The Ultimate Design Guide for EVA Injection Foam Molding” will give you ideas on how to incorporate PopFoam into your designs.
 You can likely find detailed answers to your questions in one or more of our online resources, or feel free to contact us today to speak with one of our highly knowledgeable experts.

 Combining quality and performance with the ability to shape virtually any design makes PopFoam the best choice for a wide range of products — but that doesn’t mean it’s a good fit for everyone.
-Make sure to understand your needs, speak with the experts, and do supplemental research to determine the best path for you.
+When developing a product, make sure to understand your needs, speak with the experts, and do supplemental research to determine the best path for you.